skkdldle/skkdldle/irobot-control-functions/irobot-delivery/README.md

 # About
 'AutonomousDelivery.py' enables a robot to simulate an autonomous delivery while avoiding obstacles.

+1. Connect to the robot using Bluetooth via its identifier.
+   - _Note: The script may already be set to a specific identifier.
+Change this name to connect to another robot._
+2. Fail-safe robot behaviors:
+   - If either button is pressed, the robot stops and turns on a solid red light.
+   - If either bumper is pressed, the robot stops and turns on a solid red light.

 ## Auxiliary Functions
 1. getMinProxApproachAngle()